After Saturday’s ice, more winter storms line up for D.C. area

 Most of the models are forecasting that temperatures will be in the 20s to around 30 when precipitation begins early Thursday morning, so slick conditions could develop on untreated streets and walkways.
 By Thursday afternoon, simulations warm temperatures into the low 30s, possibly cresting near freezing along and east of I-95.

-How long frozen precipitation and freezing temperatures last will depend on how quickly the precipitation arrives and on how quickly the coastal storm forms.
+How long frozen precipitation and freezing temperatures last will depend on how quickly the precipitation arrives and how quickly the coastal storm forms.
 The European and American (GFS) models differ on these details.

 Many simulations in the European modeling system track the storm to our south and east and, therefore, hold on to the cold air longer, while American model simulations tend to track the storm to our west before a slower redevelopment to the east.
 The American model storm evolution puts us on its warm side, which allows the Arctic air mass east of the mountains to moderate more quickly, arguing for mixed precipitation that changes to rain.

-The weather pattern the past two weeks has been unusually hard to predict because the D.C. area has tiptoed on the edge of the Arctic air mass invading the middle of the nation.
+The weather pattern the past two weeks has been unusually hard to predict, because the D.C. area has tiptoed on the edge of the Arctic air mass invading the middle of the nation.
 This may well again be the case with Thursday’s storm, meaning it could take until Tuesday or Wednesday to nail down this forecast.

 How much ice fell Saturday